With extinction always a threat to animals, I wanted to find out which animals had gone extinct in the last 100 years in North America.

 The eastern elk were not very shy of humans.
 Therefore, when settlers moved into the elk range, the animals remained in their habitats.
 The herds did not leave their feeding grounds even though people had settled there.
 This made them quickly targeted and hunted for various reasons.

 Some settlers killed elks for meat, others hunted them for sport, and people used their antlers as jewelry and tools.
 The very last sighting of the eastern elk was in 1877, and this occurred in Pennsylvania.
 The entire population had been wiped out by 1880.

 The Tule shrew is a small mammal that became extinct even before it was fully discovered.
 Very little is known about this animal as scientists never got the chance to describe it fully whilst it was still alive.
-The Tule shrew formally inhabited the salt marsh areas in the western coast of Baja, California.
+The Tule shrew formally inhabited the salt marsh areas on the western coast of Baja California.

 The Barbados raccoon has a dark gray coat with an ocher tint on its neck and shoulders.
 In 1996, it was classified as an extinct species by the IUCN.
 The final sighting of the Barbados raccoon occurred in 1964.

 The Barbados raccoon population declined as a result of habitat loss caused by increased tourism in its habitat.

 The Barbados raccoon had a small range, and for this reason, the raccoon population was low.
 With an increase of people visiting the island for tourism, there was significant destruction to the island’s forests.
 Pollution caused by the new infrastructure also caused problems to the raccoon habitat.